windbench/WEMEP/windconditions/windconditions.rst

     Model-chain for wind farm flow modeling (Sanz Rodrigo et al., 2016).

+Models can be coupled together to form a multi-scale modeling system where, for instance, the microscale sub-system (the wind farm) uses input data generated by the mesoscale sub-system to characterize the long-term wind climate distribution that modulates the local wind conditions.
+Similarly, an aerolastic model of the turbine sub-system can be used to predict detailed rotor aerodynamics responsible for wake generation in the wind farm wake model.
 A mind map elaborated during IEA-Task 31 Phase 3 shows the relationships between model building-blocks at different scales, input quantities and phenomena of interest for the intended use of these models (:numref:`fig-windconditions-mindmap`).

 .. _fig-windconditions-mindmap:
 .. figure:: mindmap/map.svg